Jacquigee/ChatBuddy/README.md

 # ChatBuddy
-ChatBuddy is a simple chat application that implements the Gemini AI which responds to prompts from a user.
+ChatBuddy is a simple chat application that implements the Gemini AI which responds to text prompts from a user.

 ## 📸 Screenshot